-Vermont’s governor privately signed a marijuana bill into law Monday, making the state the first in the nation to authorize the possession and use of recreational cannabis through the legislature.
+Vermont’s governor privately signed a marijuana bill into law Monday, making the state the first in the nation to authorize through the Legislature the possession and use of recreational cannabis.

 The law, which goes into effect July 1, allows adults to possess up to 1 ounce of marijuana, two mature plants and four immature ones.